addlive/addlive-ios-sdk-tutorials/README.md

 This repository contains several objectve-C project showcasing the basics of the AddLive iOS SDK functionality.

+For more details please refer to AddLive home page: http://www.addlive.com.

 ## Tutorial 1 - platform init